Mark St. Cyr

 | Toronto

-On the front-end, Mark advises clients on project structure, procurement, and project delivery models, identifying the best contractual model to suit their project.
-Recognizing the complex arrangements that are sometimes necessary to deliver large-scale infrastructure, Mark has the proven ability to turn complexity into concise and straightforward bespoke solutions.
-In addition, he has extensive experience drafting and negotiating all forms of agreements one might find on a construction project, as well as new, innovative, and complex contracts such as alternative financing (P3/PPP), integrated project delivery (IPD), “design-assist,” and “bridging” agreements.
+Mark’s primary focus is on the “front-end” where Mark advises clients on project structure, procurement, and project delivery models, identifying the best contractual model to suit their project.
+Mark has the proven ability to turn complexity into concise and straightforward solutions.
+In addition, he has extensive experience drafting and negotiating all forms of construction agreements, as well as new, innovative, and complex contracts such as alternative financing (P3/PPP), alliancing and integrated project delivery (IPD), progressive delivery models (design-build and construction management), “design-assist,” and “bridging” agreements.

 • Advising on and developing a bespoke suite of agreements for the multi-party funding, development, and construction of Canada Games Park in the Niagara Region

-• Acting for municipalities, regional governments, boards of education, post-secondary institutions, contractors, subcontractors, and suppliers to update their current contracts to address the recent updates to the Construction Act (e.g., prompt payment, adjudication) and the impact of COVID-19 on project delivery
+• Ongoing mandates for post-secondary institutions, municipalities, regional governments, boards of education, contractors, subcontractors, and suppliers to update their current contracts to keep pace with market conditions, address legislative changes (e.g., Construction Act updates), manage global phenomena (e.g., COVID-19 and supply-side risks), and to redistribute risk based on the latest jurisprudence

 Prior to becoming a lawyer, Mark was a crime analyst with the Royal Canadian Mounted Police, based in North Vancouver, British Columbia.